Owner/Speech Therapist/Certified Orofacial Myologist

 Kelly is from Sioux Falls and attended the University of Nebraska, Lincoln for undergraduate studies.
 She received her masters degree from the University of South Dakota in 2013.
 Kelly started her career working in outpatient clinics and skilled nursing facilities in Southwest MN serving a diverse patient population.
 She began working with Anderson-Smith Speech Therapy in October 2016.
-Kelly’s certified trainings include Talk Tools Oral Placement Therapy, Planning and Assessment of sensory motor feeding disorders and Foundations in Myofascial Release for head, voice and swallowing disorders.
-Kelly will be pursuing Level 3 TalkTools certification as well as seeking further training in Orofacial Myofunctional Therapy.
+Kelly’s certified trainings include Talk Tools Oral Placement Therapy, Planning and Assessment of sensory motor feeding disorders, Tethered Oral Tissues Specialty, the SOFFI Treatment Method® (Supporting Oral Feeding in Fragile Infants), and Foundations in Myofascial Release for Head, Voice and Swallowing Disorders.
+Kelly recently completed her Certified Lacation Counselor (CLC®) training and is now available for Lactation support.
 Kelly resides in Sioux Falls with her husband, Andrew, daughters Ruby and Isla, and two cats.